nstehr/bobcaygeon/README.md

   -verbose
         Verbose logging; logs requests and response
 ```

+## Usage
+There are a couple of ways you can run the bobcaygeon system.
+1. Install one or more instances of the `bcg` application on your pi's/computers.
+By default, the first instance of
+a `bcg` application in the cluster will act as the leader, and every subsequent instance will join in.
+This is the simplest way to get multi-room streaming, but a pi in each room, load up `bcg` on each one, and then you can connect over airplay.
+2. The slighly more advanced method of deploying atleast one `bcg-mgmt` and `bcg-frontend` instance.
+This will give you both a management API and a simple frontend web UI.
+If you want to use the web ui provided by `bcg-frontend` you'll also need to start an instance of the Envoy proxy.
+You can use the `launch_envoy.sh` script for that.

+## API
+There are two layers of API to interact with, if you would like.
+Both are built on grpc.
+1. Each instance of `bcg` has a basic GRPC API: https://github.com/nstehr/bobcaygeon/blob/master/api/bobcaygeon.proto
+2. `bcg-mgmt` has a richer management GRPC API: https://github.com/nstehr/bobcaygeon/blob/master/cmd/mgmt/api/management.proto

 ## Raspberry Pi Notes
 You can grab the `bcg-arm` build and drop it on your raspberry pi.
 You'll need to make sure you